Entering Research Facilitator Training and Curriculum Development Institute

 Questions: Contact Julia Vander Meer, CIMER Program Manager, at email@example.com

-What participants say about Facilitating Entering Research Workshops:
+What participants say about the Entering Research Institute:

 “Super competent and informed facilitators….
 The curriculum is so realistic and easy to use.
 I appreciate all the thought and hard work that has gone into it."